 The Tenryu Lunakia rods are very light, very sensitive, very nice rods designed for Ajing and Mebaru fishing in Japan.
 Here in the US, they will do wonderfully for panfish and trout.
 Given the rod lengths, I would use them in lakes rather than smaller streams.

 Currently, Tenryu makes five models of the Lunakia.
-I have the 6'10" rod with a tubular tip, rated for 4 lb line and 5 g lures, the 6'3" rod with a solid tip, rated for 3 lb line and 3 g lures and the 5'8" rod with a solid tip, rated for 2.5 lb line and 2 g lures.
+I have the 6'10" rod (tubular tip, rated for 4 lb line and 5 g lures) and the 6'3" rod with a (solid tip, rated for 3 lb line and 3 g lures).

 Interestingly, Tenryu does not label these rods specificaly as being either ajing or mebaru rods.
 They list them as rods for the "Rockfish Game" or "Light Game" and indicate they are for both aji and mebaru.
 The solid-tipped rods have the very fast, tip action of an ajing rod, while the tubular-tipped rod has the mid flex action one would expect of a mebaru rod.
 The two are really quite different.
 Both are extremely sensitive rods - but they are sensitive in very different ways!